safakozdek/CMPE462-Machine-Learning-Homeworks/README.md

 # CMPE462-Machine-Learning-Homeworks
-Homeworks of CMPE462 course in Bogazici University
+Homeworks of CMPE462 course in Bogazici University.